Ceci-Aguilera/ecommerce_api_django/ecommerce_backend/Readme/Readme-Views.md

 ### add_to_cart:

 This is the only non-class based view.
-It simply add a new amount of a product to the cart.
+It simply adds a new amount of a product to the cart.
 If the cart is empty, then it creates a new Order (Cart in this case).

 ### AllProductsView, ProductsFromCategory: